 In comparison, the seat is relatively low on the MT-03, making it easier for you to reach the ground (an added bonus for those vertically challenged), which is important on an entry-level bike to help boost confidence and control at lower speeds - especially for newer riders.

-It is undoubtedly the more affordable model for those wanting a big-bike status on a much smaller, budget-friendly capacity machine.
+It is undoubtedly the more affordable model for those wanting a big-bike status on a much smaller, budget-friendly capacity machine (if you want to know more check out our full Yamaha MT-03 road test review).
 However, if you are someone who fancies a bit more power, it is worth checking out the Yamaha MT-07 which can easily be restricted to comply with the standards of A2.